NicoLaessig/FALCC/README.md

 # FALCC

-This repository contains the codes needed to reproduce the experiments of our submitted ICDE 2023 paper:
+This repository contains the codes needed to reproduce the experiments of our submitted VLDB 2023 paper:
 "FALCC: Efficiently performing fair and accurate local classifications through local region clustering"

 Run "full_test.py" and use that file to adapt the parameters (e.g. change datasets etc.).
 The description is within that file.
+For the second experiment, run "full_test_exp2.py".
+For this experiment it will run the SBT versions only. full_test.py is configurable to be used with other numerical datasets, while full_test_exp2.py might run into problems & is specialized for the experiments shown in the paper.

+The code has been tested using a Windows PC.
+Other systems, like Mac might create shelve files in other versions, requiring adaptations.

 The code runs the algorithms FALCC & FALCC-SBT, FALCES and its variants [1], Decouple & Decouple-SBT [2] and FairBoost [3]